20 Questions You Should Always Ask Your Doctor

 Your doctor's job is to make the best recommendations for your wellbeing, but copays and bills can rack up quickly.
 Depending on your insurance, you might be on the hook for more than you can swallow.
 Ask about the cost.
 Your doc may not know the answer, but someone in their administrative team can help you understand what your personal financial outlay will be before your jump headfirst.

-Recommendation: If you discover that your doctor’s recommended course of action may be prohibitive, know that pharmaceutical companies often have programs to help those in need and that grants exist to help people pay for services they need.
+The Remedy Rx: If you discover that your doctor's recommended course of action may be prohibitive, know that pharmaceutical companies often have programs to help those in need and that grants exist to help people pay for services they need.

 "Why am I taking this medication?"